elqal3awii/WebSecurity-Academy-with-Python/Authentication/Offline password cracking/README.md

 # Expected Output
 ```
-1. Exploit XSS in comment functionality.. ☑️
+1. Exploit XSS in comment functionality..
+OK
-2. Get stay-logged-in cookie of the victim from exploit sever logs.. ☑️
+2. Get stay-logged-in cookie of the victim from exploit sever logs..
+OK
-3. Decoding the encrypted cookie.. ☑️
+3. Decoding the encrypted cookie..
+OK
 ✅ Password hash: 26323c16d5f4dabff3bb136f2460a943
 Crack this hash using any online hash cracker
 ```